ddimmery/heroku-buildpack-r/README.md

 # Heroku buildpack: R

+This is forked to work in a multi-buildpack environment [as detailed here](https://github.com/ddimmery/heroku-buildpack-python).

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for applications which use [R](http://www.r-project.org/) for statistical computing and [CRAN](http://cran.r-project.org/) for R packages.